mapproxy/mapproxy/doc/development.rst

 Issue Tracker
 -------------

-We are using `the issue tracker at BitBucket <http://bitbucket.org/olt/mapproxy/issues/>`_ to manage all bug reports, enhancements and new feature requests for MapProxy.
-Go ahead and `create new tickets <http://bitbucket.org/olt/mapproxy/issues/new/>`_.
+We are using `the issue tracker at GitHub <https://github.com/mapproxy/mapproxy/issues>`_ to manage all bug reports, enhancements and new feature requests for MapProxy.
+Go ahead and `create new tickets <https://github.com/mapproxy/mapproxy/issues/new>`_.
 Feel free to post to the `mailing list`_ first, if you are not sure if you really found a bug or if a feature request is in the scope of MapProxy.

 Tests
 -----